-“Now hear the threefold distinctions of intellect [buddhi] and also of firmness [dhrita], according to the gunas, taught completely and separately” (18:29).
+Now hear the three kinds of intellect and steadfastness according to the gunas, set forth completely and severally (18:29).

 This is an interesting juxtapositioning: intellect and will-power.
 For what good is intelligence without the will to act upon it, and what use is a strong will with no intelligence to guide it?
 Again we see how perfect the Bhagavad Gita is, and how unique in the world.